joelek/wc-refurbished/readme.md

 * Run the executable `wcrpatch.exe` in MS-DOS or DOSBox.
 * Launch the game as normal through `WAR.EXE`.

+## Development

+The original executable is disassembled using IDA - The Interactive Disassembler.
+New code is written in IA-32 assembler and converted to binary patches using the [genpatch](./public/tools/genpatch.js) utility.
+The [wcrpatch](./source/wcrpatch.c) utility itself is written in C99 and compiled for the MS-DOS target using [Open Watcom C/C++](https://en.wikipedia.org/wiki/Watcom_C/C%2B%2B).

 ## Sponsorship

 The continued development of this software depends on your sponsorship.
 Please consider sponsoring this project if you find that the software creates value for you and your organization.